 Main Venice Landmarks to see on the 2nd day

-On your second day of your Venice 2 days itinerary choose to head outside of the main island and go to see Murano and Burano.
+On the second day of your Venice 2 days, itinerary choose to head outside of the main island and go to see Murano and Burano by vaporetto.

 Getting to the islands: